-This course is an overview of management information systems and their use to support business operations.
+This course is an overview of Management Information Systems and their use to support business operations.
 Students are exposed to current information systems technology used in the business decision-making process.
-Emphasis is placed on management control of information systems.
-Topics include information systems concepts and planning; end-user computing; hardware, software, including decision support systems, "Groupware," and database systems; networks; international, social, political, legal, behavioral, and ethical issues of MIS.
+Emphasis is placed on business initiatives first and how technology supports those initiatives second; the premise being that business initiatives should drive technology choices.
+Topics include information systems concepts and planning; value chain analysis; competitive advantage; databases and data warehouses; business intelligence; e-business; information security and ethics.